martinnec/CitizenAI/src/stores/government_services_store/README.md

 - `id`: Local application ID (auto-extracted from URI if not provided)
 - `name`: Service name (required)
 - `description`: Service description (required)
+- `keywords`: List of keywords characterizing the service (optional, defaults to empty list)

 **Features:**
 - Automatic ID extraction from URI using `urlparse()` if ID is empty
 - Validation ensures ID is always available or raises `ValueError`
 - Smart ID extraction: prioritizes URI fragment, then falls back to last path segment
 - Supports both path-based URIs (`/services/passport-renewal`) and fragment-based URIs (`/services#passport-renewal`)
+- **Keywords initialization**: Automatically initializes `keywords` as empty list if `None` is provided

+**Keywords Field:**
+The `keywords` field is a `List[str]` that allows you to:
+- Categorize services with relevant terms (e.g., ["passport", "travel", "documents"])
+- Improve search discoverability with domain-specific terminology
+- Support multilingual or synonym-based search enhancement
+- Default to empty list if not provided or set to `None`

 ### GovernmentServicesStore
 The main store class providing: